devisechain/Devise/README.rst

 Devise: An Ethereum Marketplace for Engineering Better Representations of Financial Markets
 ###########################################################################################

-**We are currently in private beta.
-If you are an investment manager and would like to gain access, please send us an email at devise_beta@pit.ai.**
+**Note: We are currently in private beta; only whitelisted users can buy Devise tokens and gain access.
+If you are an investment manager and would like to participate in our private beta, please send us an email at devise_beta@pit.ai.**

 Official Python 3 client to interact with the Devise marketplace.
 To learn more about Devise, checkout our primer_.